shemi/konva-motion/doc/documentation-plan.md

 The existing `components.mdx` (design-system kitchen-sink) drops out of public nav; its role is replaced by the focused Drawing/Layout pages.
 Keep the file as an internal authoring reference.

+**Per-section setup pages (added after Step 7).** `player`, `transitions`, and `renderer` are separate npm packages.
+Each add-on section leads with a short `*-setup` page carrying the install "why + how" (exact `npm install` from the real peer deps, peer/native notes), so the usage pages stay compact and focused on the API.
+Core keeps `installation` as its Getting Started setup page; the add-on setup pages build on it and link back instead of repeating the konva-peer rule.
+The usage pages carry only a one-line setup `<Callout>` linking to their setup page.
+The player's CDN/standalone build moved from `player.mdx` to `player-setup.mdx`.

 ---